Trump dismantling US climate efforts as warnings grow dire

 Methane is the primary component of natural gas, and one of the most potent pollutants when it comes to trapping heat in the atmosphere.

-Associated Press writers Matthew Lee in Washington and Tom Krisher in Detroit contributed to this report.
+Associated Press writers Matthew Lee and Michael Biesecker in Washington and Tom Krisher in Detroit contributed to this report.